roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 - 2 oz #ingredient([Sparkling Water])
 - #ingredient([Cinnamon]) Stick

 Combine all liquids except water in large pitcher.
 Stir and refrigerate for at least an hour.
-Add fizzwater when serving, stir to combine.])
+Add fizz when serving, stir to combine.])

 #moviecocktail([House of Pain], [Island of Lost Souls],[
 - 2 oz #ingredient([Rum])